2020-2021 Guidelines for Student Events

-Additionally, Student Affairs has developed four guidance levels to prescribe more specific expectations, dependent on the current campus climate related to COVID-19.
-The status levels include: Green (lowest amount of restrictions), Yellow, Orange (medium amount of restrictions), and Red (most restrictions - in-person events not allowed).
-See the tabs below for detailed information about the restrictions at each level.
+Additionally, Student Affairs has developed four guidance designations to prescribe more specific expectations, dependent on the current campus climate related to COVID-19.
+The statuses include: Green (lowest amount of restrictions), Yellow, Orange (medium amount of restrictions), and Red (most restrictions - in-person events not allowed).
+See the tabs below for detailed information about the restrictions at each color designation.

-Event coordinators should plan for the current restriction level and one level more restrictive in case the level changes prior to the event date.
-All groups will be held responsible for meeting the event guideline status level expectations according to the guideline status on the date of the event - so plan ahead in case last minute changes are needed.
+Event coordinators should plan for the current color status and one color more restrictive in case the designation changes prior to the event date.
+All groups will be held responsible for meeting the event guideline status color expectations according to the guideline status on the date of the event - so plan ahead in case last minute changes are needed.

 Please note, given the extenuating circumstances of the pandemic, the situation is extremely fluid and requirements are subject to change at any time including cancellation of events.
 It is recommended no financial commitments be made.